ib-ruby/ib-container/README.md

 ## Finishing

-On your Middleman Server, edit `~.ssh/config` and add the reverse tunnel credentials
+On your Middleman Server, edit `~.ssh/config` and add the reverse tunnel specification

 If you specified `bash setup.sh t1 3445 your-server-adress your-username` then add